AZP1681/Ariya-BakeryOrderSystem-DEMO/README.md

-# Ariya - Bakery&Cafe Order System
+# Ariya - Bakery&Cafe Order System DEMO

 Aesthetic landing page & Ordering System for a BakeryCafe – A full-stack portfolio project I built entirely by myself, from design to database.
 Client-side(Website) to order and Admin-side(Website) to manage.